Automattic/woocommerce-services/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Install and activate WooCommerce if you haven't already done so
 1. Install, activate and connect Jetpack if you haven't already done so
-1. Add a USPS or Canada Post shipping method instance to any shipping zone
 1. Want to buy shipping labels?
 First, add your credit card to https://wordpress.com/me/purchases/billing and then print labels for orders right from the Edit Order page
 1. Enable automated taxes from WooCommerce > Settings > Tax (make sure "enable taxes" is checked in General settings first)